lilhaerden/Automatic-screen-clicker-2.0/README.md

 3. **Automated Setup:**
    - The script automatically handles the installation of required modules, eliminating the need for manual downloads.
-   - It also intelligently detects the image file's extension for a more versatile usage.

 4. **Notes During Usage:**
    - The program continuously checks for the image file until it is found.